San Pedro Citizen Guard

 SPCG also offers routine or on-demand safety checks for seniors living alone or individuals who are unable to move about such as the handicapped in their home.
 This service has been well received by many communities and family members really appreciate knowing someone will check on their loved one and offer assistance if needed.

-SPCG elder check volunteers will select from a list of elder check assignments as posted securely online.
+SPCG Welfare check volunteers will select from a list of elder check assignments as posted securely online.
 Elder check assignments will usually be available on a one-check per week basis.
 The requesting family member may ask for checks at a specific time of day or the time may be left open and at your discretion.

 Each elder check assignment allows for two volunteers at each assignment.
 Paring up with a SPCG volunteer partner can enhance your safety and the experience the elder person receives during the visit.
 Going solo however is permissible.

-Elder Check volunteers are expected to:
+Welfare Check volunteers are expected to:

 - Carry the SPCG Volunteer ID Card.
 (Once you've signed up and been approved here as a SPCG volunteer we will send a SPCG ID card to the mailing address you submitted).